suffolklibraries/lgc/content/collections/events/the-three-inch-fools-live-at-butley-priory-26-08-2025.md

 free: false
 virtual: false
 attendance_information: 'Family friendly'
-additional_access_information: 'The event will take place outdoors, so please bring chairs, rugs and a picnic.
-There will be a 20 minute interval.'
-latitude: '52.0916581'
-longitude: '1.4652545'
 address_line_1: 'The Clumps'
 address_line_2: Butley
 building_name: 'Butley Priory'
 town: Woodbridge
 postcode: 'IP12 3NR'
 directions: |-
   <p>Whether travelling from the North or South, follow the A12 in the direction of Woodbridge.
 Take the A1152 towards Melton.
 Stay on the A1152 and turn right at the first sign for Butley Priory.
-Continue until you reach our private drive and follow signs for parking. </p>
+Continue until you reach our private drive and follow signs for parking.</p>

   <p>Nearest Rail Station: The closest rail station is Melton.</p>
 content_area: |-